 ‘Why can’t I get Band 7 in speaking?’

 The one thing you must understand about IELTS is that it is testing your English ability.
-Obviously, if your English level is Pre- intermediate or Band 5 (B1 on the CEFR scale, see diagram below) then you will need to work on producing accurate grammar and develop your range of grammatical structures and specific vocabulary.
+If your English level is Pre-intermediate or Band 5 (B1 on the CEFR scale, see diagram below) then you will need to work on producing accurate grammar and develop your range of grammatical structures and specific vocabulary.

-I find that candidates who make a lot of grammar mistakes and have limited range of vocabulary tend to get stuck around Band 6.
+In my experience, I find that candidates who make a lot of grammar mistakes and have a limited range of vocabulary tend to get stuck around Band 6.
 You can still get a Band 7 even if you make a few mistakes here and there, it is only when these mistakes cause trouble with overall communication and the flow of the talk.

 What does the IELTS marking criteria say?